-'Tenant Member' means a tenant actually renting and residing in a multi-family rental project located in the New Brighton Lands, and if the Board so determines, then also of such a property located in the balance of the New Brighton Lands, that may or may not be owned by a Rental Member in accordance with these Articles;"
+'Tenant Member' means a tenant actually renting and residing in a multi-family rental project located in the Auburn Bay Lands that may or may not be owned by a Rental Member in accordance with these Articles:"

 The Board finds the wording very clear in its intent, to provide membership for registered owners and not the public at large.
-Furthermore, if a Homeowner Member rents their property the tenant can only become a member if the Homeowner Member provides them access and by doing so the Homeowner Member relinquishes their entitlement to use the amenities.
+Furthermore, if a Homeowner Member rents their property the tenant can only become a Member if the Homeowner Member provides them access and by doing so the Homeowner Member relinquishes their entitlement to use the amenities.

-The Board, in this case, finds the evidence to be very clear that you must have ownership or be approved by the owner in order to be a Member of the New Brighton Residents Association; the general public cannot become a Member.
+The Board, in this case, finds the evidence to be very clear that you must have ownership or be approved by the owner in order to be a Member of the Auburn Bay Residents Association; the general public cannot become a Member.